ParadoxSnowman/gridwatch/README.md

-# GRIDWATCH — FE Ohio outage / weather / data-center correlator
+# GRIDWATCH — outage / weather / data-center correlator

 ## What it does
 Polls most of the eastern-seaboards outage feeds, enriches every outage